DescriptionMacro <name> [(Parameter [, ...])] ... EndMacro

 A macro can not have a return type nor typed parameters.
 When a macro has some parameters, they are replaced in the macro code by the literal expression which is passed to the called macro.
 No evaluation is done as this stage, which is very important to understand: the evaluation of a line is started once all the macros found on this line are expanded.

 The macros are divided into two categories: simple (without parameters) and complex (with parameters, needs the parentheses when calling it).
 When using no parameters, it's possible to replace any word with another word (or any expression).
-The macros can be used recursively, but if the parameter passed contain the concatenation character '#', it won't be expanded.
+The macros can't be called recursively.

 Example: Simple macro